libreobjet/open-guide/motivation.md

 - Procurement: most of the open design project's use local material
 - Manufacture: The product is construct on demande localy, you don't have to transport it fom china to europe for exemple.
 When a person chose an openproduct, she is not a lambda customer.
-She's more in a collaborative consumption and in a sharing economy. https://en.wikipedia.org/wiki/Sharing_economy
+She's more in a collaborative consumption and in a sharing economy than is less polluting system than productive consumption. https://en.wikipedia.org/wiki/Sharing_economy